pop-team/pop-cpp/README.rst

 If you answered "y" at the 1st question, you will be asked if you want to make a simple installation.
 The simple installation will set the default parameters.
 If you want to parameterize the POP-C++ Global Services, answer "n".

 **Do not forget to add these lines to your .bashrc file or equivalent :**
+If you have kept the default options this should give you something like:

 .. code::